NEONScience/NEON-Data-Skills/tutorials/Other/GEE/01_intro_aop_gee_lessons/1b_importing_aop_cog_assets.md

 If you are interested in working with AOP data that has not already been uploaded to the `projects/neon` folder (as outlined in the previous lesson, <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Intro to AOP data in GEE</a> Earth-Engine Managing Assets </a>), this tutorial will walk you through importing your own COG datasets.

-To convert AOP L3 data products from geotiff or h5 file formats to COG format, refer to the R tutorials ...
+To convert AOP L3 data products from geotiff or h5 file formats to COG format, refer to the R tutorial "Converting AOP rasters and h5 reflectance files to Cloud Optimized Geotiffs"